WeStretch is truly for everybody and every body.

 I do the stretch I need at the time, but I can do it more during the day.
-It’s usually the neck, ankle or shoulder, so I do just those stretches when I need it.
+It’s usually the neck, ankle, or shoulder, so I do just those stretches when I need it.

-The days that aren’t so good or I don’t stretch much, I blame it on the weather, but overall it is what it is, right?
+On the days that aren’t so good or I don’t stretch much, I blame it on the weather, but overall it is what it is, right?
 I’m not going to be 20 again, so… Overall, it’s been good.